ialbert/plac/README.md

 And that's it!
 The program can now take parameters from the command line like so:

-    python example.py -i 10 B
+    python example.py -d -i 1000 B

-Running the script with `$ python example.py -h` will give you the following help message: :
+Running the script with `python example.py -h` will give you the following help message: :

 ```
 usage: example.py [-h] [-i 100] [-d] {A,B,C}